 Labour and delivery can be unnerving for first timers, so the key to a smooth delivery is an open mind and a positive approach.
 Trust that your obstetrician has both your interests and desires at heart and she or he will guide you through your journey.
 Consider what both of you would like to see in the labour process, and trust that your baby will be well monitored throughout that process.
 Pain relief can be the key to relaxation for some mothers.
 Women in labour should not try and avoid pain relief at all costs, as it can lead to unnecessary physical and emotional distress.

 First-time mothers and those who have had previous pregnancy losses are usually anxious, especially in the first trimester as they cannot tell how their pregnancy is progressing.
-The gynaecologist has to be patient and carry the woman and her partner through this phase.
+The obstetrician has to be patient and carry the woman and her partner through this phase.
 Where there is excessive anxiety, additional support from a counselor or psychiatrist may be necessary to avoid antenatal or postnatal depression from setting in.

 Post-natally, do not over-exert physically in the initial few weeks, as this may lead to increased post-partum bleeding and reduced breast milk production.
 It is important to realise that the muscles and ligaments take a while to get stretched out to contain the pregnancy.
 Performing pelvic floor exercises and core exercises to regain core stability is key to a good recovery.
 Excessive weight lifting could also lead to vaginal weakening and prolapse.
 Excessive fatigue can also lead to postnatal blues.
 It is not necessary in my opinion to abstain from bathing in the first month.
 Hygiene is extremely important, whether a woman is pregnant or not.
 Just dry up quickly after a bath and dry your hair.
 Overall, the general rules for post-natal care are to rest, eat, breastfeed, keep positive and maintain hygiene to assist recovery.